About me

 Research

 My research focuses in characterizing K-Dwarf stars to uncover fundamental parameters, the frecuency on stellar activity, and how it varies with spectral type and age, by surving the ones existing in the Solar Neighborhood.
 This will help for future studies of the habitability of exoplanets around these stars.
-Click below for more information on my current and past project.
+Click HERE to see my poster to Cool Stars 22 @ San Diego.

 CHIRON support

-I'm a fellow at the CHIRON spectrograph mounted at the SMARTS 1.5 meters telescope in CTIO, Chile.
+I'm a fellow of the CTIO/SMARTS 1.5m telescope which has mounted the CHIRON spectrograph.
+My work relies helping operations, scheduling the telescope, and helpig PIs managing their plans and observations.
 If you want to use CHIRON or want to know more about it, you can contact me or access the FAQ manual.
+If you are a CHIRON's program PI, don't hesitate getting in contact!
+I'd love to assist you personally.

 Get in touch